|

 Techies vs. humies

-their lives in front of
+of technogeeks who spend their lives in front

-always have physical and
+always have physical and emotional needs that

-will never fully satisfy.
+technological artifacts will never fully satisfy.
+All the

 His second idea involves the dichotomy between technology and humanism, or "techie vs. humie," as he calls it.
 His self-proclaimed "hobby horse" is to understand the interplay between techie and humie values and try to bridge the gaps between them.
 He claims that the techie-humie split is not an immutable fact of human nature; instead, it is a relatively recent phenomenon, a byproduct of the 18th century Enlightenment, when philosophers identified reason as separate from faith.
 He says that the advanced technological path we're on now will worsen the split between techies and humies, and he calls for efforts on both sides to unify the two -- to enable technology and the humanities to coexist peacefully, as they did before the Enlightenment.